 How bad is this crisis?

 13 million people were at risk of famine during the 2011 - 2012 Horn of Africa crisis.
-20 million people are at risk during this one.
-Since this famine is projected to get even worse in the coming months, we need to invest even more heavily in our emergency response.
+More than 20 million people are at risk during this one — and the most vulnerable are children.

 Why can’t people get more food?

 There are a variety of reasons that people can’t get more food.
 There is either not enough food available to them due to high costs, or the people who produce food have been somehow prevented from growing their crops.
 Conflict has also forced people to leave their homes, which makes food security even more volatile.

 “One of the big challenges to responding to a famine is resource,” says McMahon.
 “There’s food out there in the world, but we must have the will and the money to get it to people.”